sbt/sbt/src/sphinx/home.rst

 Features
 --------

--  Easy to set up for simple projects
+-  Little or no configuration required for simple projects
--  :doc:`.sbt build definition </Getting-Started/Basic-Def>` uses a
-   Scala-based "domain-specific language" (DSL)
--  More advanced :doc:`.scala build definitions </Getting-Started/Full-Def>`
-   and :doc:`extensions </Getting-Started/Custom-Settings>` use the full
-   flexibility of unrestricted Scala code
+-  Scala-based :doc:`build definition </Getting-Started/Basic-Def>` that can use the full flexibility of Scala code
 -  Accurate incremental recompilation using information extracted from the compiler
 -  Continuous compilation and testing with :doc:`triggered execution </Detailed-Topics/Triggered-Execution>`
 -  Packages and publishes jars
 -  Generates documentation with scaladoc
 -  Supports mixed Scala/:doc:`Java </Detailed-Topics/Java-Sources>` projects
--  Supports :doc:`testing </Detailed-Topics/Testing>` with ScalaCheck, specs, and ScalaTest
+-  Supports :doc:`testing </Detailed-Topics/Testing>` with ScalaCheck, specs, and ScalaTest.
-   (JUnit is supported by a plugin)
+   JUnit is supported by a plugin.
 -  Starts the Scala REPL with project classes and dependencies on the classpath
--  :doc:`Sub-project </Getting-Started/Multi-Project>` support (put multiple packages in one project)
+-  Modularization supported with :doc:`sub-projects </Getting-Started/Multi-Project>`
 -  External project support (list a git repository as a dependency!)
 -  :doc:`Parallel task execution </Detailed-Topics/Parallel-Execution>`, including parallel test execution
 -  :doc:`Library management support </Getting-Started/Library-Dependencies>`: